NotAngad/react-qrcode-demo/README.md

 ﻿# React QR Code
-This is a repo to demonstrate qrcode can be implement in react.
+This is a repo to demonstrate how qrcode can be implemented in react.

 ![Alt Text](https://raw.githubusercontent.com/NotAngad/react-qrcode-demo/main/qrcode.PNG)